apla/logsome/README.md

 ### custom presentation, embedded within class

-When object have `Symbol.for('logsome')` method, returned custom in the `title` and `style` keys will be displayed instead of standard ones.
+When object have `Symbol.for('logsome')` method or getter, returned custom in the `title` and `style` keys will be displayed instead of standard ones.
 Function at `facade` key will be called and result is used instead of object.
-No one can tell what should be reported.List safe fields and avoid any sensitive data leak.
+No one can tell what should be reported.
+List safe fields and avoid any sensitive data leak.
 Skip extra fields to reduce bandwith.

 Modern browsers and Node.js supports `Symbol.toStringTag`, but it is almost unusable due differences between node and browsers.
 First of all, browsers won't display